Sen. Thom Tillis awake, fine after collapsing during D.C. race

 “In spite of our political differences, I and the staff at the North Carolina Democratic Party wish Senator Thom Tillis a full and speedy recovery,” Goodwin said.

-State Rep. Nelson Dollar said on Twitter he is glad Tillis is doing better.
+State Representative Nelson Dollar said on Twitter he is glad Tillis is doing better.

 “That D.C. heat can be brutal,” Dollar said.
 “Get some rest friend!”